-We’ve all come across numerous articles spouting the need for us to get in touch with our feelings and be willing to share our feelings with others – but, in the workplace, with a coworker or with our boss?
+We’ve all come across numerous articles spouting the need for us to get in touch with our feelings and be willing to share our feelings with others.
+Does that apply in the workplace, with a coworker or with our boss?
 You’ve got to be kidding, right?
 No, I’m actually not.
 This article discusses emotional intelligence in the workplace and how it attributes to success and real value.

 Many experts in the field of business psychology have concluded that there is a direct correlation between success in the workplace and emotional intelligence (EQ).
-What is emotional intelligence and why is it important in the workplace?
+So, what is emotional intelligence in the workplace?
+And why is it important in the workplace?
 EQ is one’s ability to cope with daily situations and to get along in the world.
-It is also the ability to recognize one’s owns feeling and those of other people, and to be able to motive oneself and others.
-EQ is also believed by many as a measure one’s effectiveness in the workplace.
+It is also the ability to recognize one’s owns feeling and those of other people.
+In addition, it is the ability to motivate oneself and others.
+Furthermore, many believe EQ is a measure one’s effectiveness in the workplace.

-Sounds rather simple, but all too often, many of us fall into dated views that our IQ and/or educational background are the key drivers to past and future successes.
-Contemporaries believe that IQ by itself in not an effective predictor of job performance.
-But rather, it is a combination of IQ and EQ that provides a better measure of success in the workplace.
-We are being judged by a new yardstick: not just by how smart we are, or by our training and expertise, but also how well we handle ourselves and each other.
+All too often, many of us fall into dated views that our IQ and/or educational background are the key drivers to past and future successes.
+For example, contemporaries believe that IQ by itself in not an effective predictor of job performance.
+But rather, it is a combination of IQ vs EQ that provides a better measure of success in the workplace.
+We are being judged by a new yardstick.
+It’s not just by how smart we are, or by our training and expertise, but also how well we handle ourselves and each other.
 This realm of thinking is increasingly applied to who will be hired and who will not.
 (Goleman, 1998) According to personnel executives, IQ may get you hired, but EQ will get you promoted. (www.time.com– Understanding Psychology)

 Best selling author, Dr. Daniel Goleman has championed heightened awareness on this subject through his books “Emotional Intelligence” and “Working with Emotional Intelligence.”
 Both books have been enormously influential and have played a key role in adopting the notion of EQ in mainstream business thinking.
 Dr. Goleman’s definition of emotional intelligence proposes four broad domains of EQ which consist of 19 competencies.
 The following chart illustrates the domains and the inter-relationship between the competencies.